DanielBaird/danielbaird-osx/README.md

 # OSX config files

 My custom config dir from my standard macOS setup.
-If [I had more time](http://quoteinvestigator.com/2012/04/28/shorter-letter/) and/or was smarter, this would be better...
+If [I had more time](http://quoteinvestigator.com/2012/04/28/shorter-letter/) this would be better.

 ### Setting up